 Lithium vs Lead Acid Batteries

 Now is also a great time to learn how solar power is a clean and quiet alternative to conventional generators.
-With options for either a permanent mounted system or a plug and play portable, go and stay where you want and never worry about power.
+With options for either a permanently mounted system or a plug and play portable, go and stay where you want and never worry about power.

 We took our camper out for a long holiday weekend outfitted with two new 100 Ah Lithium batteries.
-We used as much power as we could including using a 2000 Watt power inverter for the microwave and hair dryer, heater, inside lights, fridge, water pump, stereo and all our outside lights at night (photo above).
-Each morning we we checked the percentage of the battery capacity.
+We used as much power as we could including using a 2000 Watt power inverter for the microwave and hairdryer, heater, inside lights, fridge, water pump, stereo and all our outside lights at night (photo above).
+Each morning we checked the percentage of the battery capacity.
 The lowest we saw was 80% capacity remaining – pretty impressive.
 We are using a 480 Watt Zamp Solar System to recharge our batteries.

-What’s the difference between Lithium batteries and the traditional deep cycle lead acid ones?
+What’s the difference between Lithium batteries and the traditional deep cycle lead-acid ones?

 The Battle Born Lithium Iron Phosphate (LiFePO4) deep cycle battery is a safe, stable lithium technology.
 After daily cycling for over 8 years, it will still have as much as 80% of its capacity.
-The battery can be deeply discharged, giving you more usable energy than a lead acid battery, and it can handle a fast charge and heavy discharge.
+The battery can be deeply discharged, giving you more usable energy than a lead-acid battery, and it can handle a fast charge and heavy discharge.
 No worries about keeping this battery on a trickle charger – fully charged it will hold a charge for up to 1 year.